 AS IF Center has been a seed of an idea for many years, drawing on the nutrients of the growing community of art-science, then floating around on the wind for a bit, looking for the right place to take root.
 We have set down roots in the remote mountains of North Carolina for many reasons, some of them not so surprising: the rich diversity of flora and fauna, world-class geological sites, dark skies for astronomy, and the abundance of artists that buzz around Penland School of Crafts, just up the road.
-Nearby Asheville, known for its creative and funky environment, also hosts some excellent but lesser-known science institutions.
+Nearby Asheville, known for its creative environment, also hosts some excellent but lesser-known science institutions.
 For example, the National Centers for Environmental Information is the headquarters for the nation’s climate data, and the Southern Research Station of the US Forest Service does important work to study how our forests adapt to human impacts.

 But there is another reason to be here, and that is the surprisingly cosmopolitan community that is High Cove, where AS IF Center is located.

 High Cove is a magnet for visitors from all corners.
 On a recent night in May, we had a delightful gathering with Gary Martin, who had travelled from Morocco.
 Gary, an ethnobotanist who wrote a textbook on Ethnobotany, directs the Global Diversity Foundation for preserving the biological and cultural diversity of the planet.
 At our gathering, a dozen of us mingled, nibbled on local goat cheese and just-picked ramps, sipped some wine, then I asked Gary to tell us about his work.
 He pulled out a few dozen plastic bags and spread them on the coffee table, and suddenly it looked like a drug bust.
 What were all these things?